- ✓NordVPN is our overall #1, so most people leave over price, device limits, or wanting a more independent provider.

 The short answer

 Leaving for independence → Proton.
-Leaving for polish → ExpressVPN.
-Leaving for price → Surfshark (same owner, though).
+Leaving to stream for less → CyberGhost.
+Leaving for price → Private Internet Access.

 Why people leave NordVPN